reubenja77/money-track/README.md

 # The Money-Track App: The Income & Expense Tracker App

 Welcome to The Money Track App.
-The objective of the Money-Track App is a simple and user-friendly income and expense tracking app, allowing Users to easily input their income and expenses, categorize their expenses, view their spending history, generate expense reports and delte transactions.
+The objective of the Money-Track App is a simple and user-friendly income and expense tracking app, allowing Users to easily input their income and expenses, categorize their expenses, view their spending history, generate expense reports and delete transactions.
 The core mechanic of the App is to keep accurate records of the inflow and outflow of money.

 ![Responsiveness](assets/images/responsive.webp)